noisebridge/rfid-access-control/software/firmware/README.md

 probably be simplified, because it is quite a chunk of code).
 But hey, it was already there and I have 8k to waste.

-The serial protocol communicates with 9600 8N1 (TODO: reconsider if we go with RS232 instad of RS422 on the physical wire).
+The serial protocol communicates with 9600 8N1 (TODO: reconsider speed if we go with RS232 instad of RS422 on the physical wire).
 Whenever a new card is seen, a line is sent to the host